ballerina-platform/module-ballerina-grpc/ballerina/modules/types.struct/Module.md

 ## Overview

-This module provides APIs to represent `google.protobuf.Struct` as a stream.
+This module provides APIs to represent `google.protobuf.Struct` type as a stream.